-D) Directional assumptions for the Intermediate Solution
+E) Directional assumptions for the Intermediate Solution

 As is standard practice, the ‘intermediate’ solution forms the centre of discussion in this paper.
 The intermediate solution makes theoretically guided (‘directional’) assumptions about whether logically possible combinations of conditions for which there is no corresponding empirical case (‘logical remainders’) would contribute to the outcome if they did exist.
-It then uses these assumptions to inform the logical minimization process, generating solution terms that are usually simpler than the ‘conservative’ solution which makes no assumptions about logical remainders, and more meaningful than the ‘parsimonious’ solution which assumes that all logical remainders would contribute to the outcome.
+It then uses these assumptions to inform the logical minimization process which summarizes the information contained in the truth table, generating solution terms that are usually simpler than the ‘conservative’ solution which makes no assumptions about logical remainders, and more meaningful than the ‘parsimonious’ solution which assumes that all logical remainders would contribute to the outcome.

 The directional assumptions follow directly from the discussion of conditions in Section III.
 I assume that the absence of a significant earnings-related pension contributes to bringing about more encompassing private pensions, but I make no directional assumptions for the other four conditions since their contribution to the outcome is expected to vary with the presence or absence of other conditions.
 The ‘parsimonious’ and ‘conservative’ solutions are presented below.

-E) Solution Tables
+F) Solution Tables

+The parameter of consistency expresses the strength of empirical evidence supporting the statement of sufficiency, with scores closer to unity reflecting stronger evidence.
+The parameter of raw consistency shows the consistency of a single truth table row.
+The parameter of raw coverage can be intuitively understood to express the proportion of cases that are covered by a particular sufficient path, while the parameter of unique coverage expresses the proportion of cases belonging only to that path (for more details on QCA ‘parameters of fit’ see Schneider and Wagemann, 2012: chapters 5-7).

-Table 6.
+Table 7.
 Analysis of sufficient conditions for the outcome ‘extension of private pension coverage’, conservative solution